ClaudiaCarpenter/maker-recipes/max-bread.md

 #### 5) Rise (<100°F)

-*Prep: preheat top oven to 400°F (not convection, not fast preheat), and find and grease two loaf pans.*
+*Prep: preheat another oven to 400°F (not convection, not fast preheat), and find and grease two loaf pans.*

 Dump coated dough into greased loaf pan, cover with other greased loaf pan (inverted on top), and let rise in warm oven for 45 minutes.

 #### 6) Bake (400°F)

-Move still-combined pans to top oven and bake at 400°F for 40 minutes.
+Move still-combined pans to not oven and bake at 400°F for 40 minutes.
 Remove from oven, take off inverted top pan and let sit for 10 minutes in the bottom pan before removing.